-Our FY19 professional development offerings primarily focused on assisting teachers, school staff and adult service staff to instruct and assist all learners.
-In addition to providing in-service training for our own staff on CPR/First Aid, Mandated Reporting, Civil

-Rights, CPI and PMT non-violent crisis intervention.
-RBT and ALICE protocols, SMEC provided a wide variety of professional development opportunities to 515 faculty and staff from 41 school districts throughout Southeastern Massachusetts during the year.
+Our FY20 professional development offerings primarily focused on assisting teachers, school staff and adult service staff to instruct and assist all learners.
+In addition to providing in-service training for our own staff on CPR/First Aid, Mandated Reporting, Civil Rights, CPI and PMT non-violent crisis intervention.
+RBT and Cultural Proficiency/Recognizing Implicit Bias, SMEC provided a wide variety of professional development opportunities to 395 faculty and staff from 29 school districts throughout Southeastern Massachusetts during the year.
 In addition, we sent our own training consultants to go out into districts to provide onsite staff training for many additional district educators on the topics of Leading Educational Access Project (LEAP), Executive Functioning and De-Escalation.

-Courses offered for outside educators at SMEC's training site included Sheltered English Immersion (SEI) instruction including endorsement courses for both regular and vocational educators as well as workshops leading to PDPs in SEI required for DESE relicensure, an Overview of Student Disabilities, Transition Planning, Initial and Refresher courses in CPI Non-Violent Crisis Prevention, Preparation for the Parapro Test, the Great Paraprofessional, Understanding Accommodations; IEP Writing Strategies, Educator Mentoring, Social Emotional Learning, Executive Functioning, 3D design, 5 ways to Implement STEM and a content specific workshop for Fine Arts teachers.
+Courses offered for outside educators at SMEC's training site included Sheltered English Immersion (SEI) instruction including endorsement courses for both regular and vocational educators as well as workshops leading to PDPs in SEI required for DESE relicensure, an Overview of Student Disabilities, Transition Planning, Initial and Refresher courses in CPI Non-Violent Crisis Prevention, Mindfulness in the Classroom, Restorative Circles of Justice, the Great Paraprofessional, IEP Writing Strategies, Educator Mentoring, Social Emotional Learning, and a content specific workshop for Fine Arts teachers.
+In addition, when schools closed due to the Covid-19 pandemic, we offered instruction in Teletherapy, Google Classroom Instruction and Effective Online Schooling.